Pyomo/pyomo/doc/OnlineDocs/explanation/modeling_utils/preprocessing.rst

     :members: apply_to, create_using, update_variables

-Explicit pyo.Constraints to Variable Bounds
+Explicit Constraints to Variable Bounds
 ---------------------------------------

 .. doctest::